-If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.
+If it doesn’t smell like rotten eggs, you probably have a different issue.

-Heat and moisture can contribute to increased mold growth, specially in warmer climates.
+Heat and moisture can contribute to increased mold growth, namely in warmer climates.
 Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your space.

 What can I do?

 Analyze your filter.
 This is a typical culprit for air conditioner odors.
 If it’s been a long time since you’ve swapped your air filter, go ahead and replace it with a brand new one.
 We typically advise changing your filter every three months.
 But it’s also vital to keep in mind other factors that would require you to replace it more often, such as pets in the home or if a family member has allergies or asthma.

 If you’ve replaced the filter and it’s not reducing the smell, it’s probably time to reach out for some help.
 Especially if it’s been an extended period of time since your last air conditioning checkup.
 The pros can review the situation to see if a thorough cleaning can do the job.
 You may also want to consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would benefit from a proper cleaning.